gvwilson/sys-tutorial/src/process/index.md

 ---
 title: "Processes"
-tagline: "Creating, signalling, and interacting with running programs."
+tagline: "How to create, signal, and interact with running programs."
 ---

 ## Program vs. Process